DbUp/DbUp/README.md

 # Fork specific info

 For use in Octopus Deploy we created an additional, specialized file system provider to improve support for our build scripts folder structure.
 DbUp is a very useful project to us, so i hope i can help providing some extra value here.
 Feel free to cherry pick.
-The modifications in master were submitted as a pull request (https://github.com/DbUp/DbUp/pull/148) to upstream.
+Al of these customizations (in master) were submitted to upstream as a pull request (https://github.com/DbUp/DbUp/pull/148).

 The new provider is named VersionedFolderScriptProvider and adds the following features: